BlackEyeRonin/Stupid-/Ideas.md

 ## 1] Water ATM - Exists

-## 2] Self treating and distributing wells - Not there as I imagine
+## 2] Self treating and distributing wells - Not there as I imagined

 ## 3] Shower revolution